 - Competitor research and analysis

 - Analyst reports

 Sales Enablement and Sales Engagement: Two Sides of the Same Coin

-Although each has a different focus, sales enablement and sales engagement solutions complement one another.
+Although each of these sales platform has a different focus, sales enablement and sales engagement solutions complement one another.
 They both play a role in enabling the sales team to engage effectively with prospects and customers to meet revenue goals.

-In the case of sales enablement, work with other internal departments to ensure sales enablement is part of the corporate culture.
-Work with other executives and managers to find solutions that support the overall sales efforts and goals.
+In the case of your sales enablement efforts, work with other internal departments to ensure sales enablement is part of the corporate culture.
+Work with other executives and managers to find a sales enablement platform that the overall sales efforts and goals.

 When it comes to sales engagement solutions, the choice is up to your sales management team.
 You own the one-on-one conversations and relationships during the sales cycle.
-Demand the platform that will make every conversation count and move the prospect closer to a sale.
+You could limp along with a CRM-only approach, but at what cost?
+Demand the sales engagement platform that will make every conversation count and move the lead closer to a sale.